olmax99/treesnqsweb/README.md

 # TreesN'Qs Django Web App

 This is the web app project for TreesN'Qs.
-A simple Django site hosted via Kubernetes in AWS EKS.
+A simple Django site hosted via Kubernetes.
+It is comprised of a very light-weight e-commerce shop for booking project sessions.

 ---